kartikpbatman/Readability/README.md

 ---
 ## 👉 This project was part as one of the problem set in CS50 course.

-## 🚀 Getting Started

-To view locally on your browser:
+🚀 To run the file on your PC:

 ```bash
 git clone https://github.com/kartikpbatman/Readability.git